sourcegraph/handbook/content/departments/engineering/dev/tools/scaletesting.md

 While not implemented at this stage, creating a runner is very similar to how the end-to-end test runner is working on the main repo, you set up your client and reach the instance to perform your requests.

-There are a few various approaches, depending on what you want to test:
+Depending on what you want to test, there are a few approaches you can take:

 - You could simply work at the API level, by creating a GraphQL client
   - [Example](https://sourcegraph.sourcegraph.com/github.com/sourcegraph/sourcegraph/-/tree/dev/codeintel-qa).